top of page

 The Acton Public Library is still going strong, under the leadership of the current Officers and Trustees:

-Deb Robertson, Vice President
+Estelle Gore, Vice President

 In 1920, the Library existed as branches in individual homes, then housed at the Franklin School until 1957 when the town voted permission to use half of the old Acton Corner School House.
 The other half was used by the town hall.
 The split was right down the middle, length-wise.
 In fact, the concrete slab which held the town's vault is still under the schoolroom and you can feel the hump in the library floor where it is.
 In 1986 Clifford Holdsworth donated a large sum of money to the library.
 As the town hall moved into its new building, Holdworth's donation was used to upgrade the windows, walls and insulation for the library to fill the entire 900 square foot schoolroom.
 Since then, more indoor renovations and upgrades were possible due to grants and memorial donations.